yanglyu520/golang-projects/README.md

-# have-fun-with-go
+# go learning repo
-Some fun exercise learning and practicing with go lang
+This repo contains both the small exercises learning basic syntax of golang Also this repo contains small projects learning and using golang